root-project/root/tree/ntuple/v7/doc/specifications.md

   - String: type name
   - String: content

-The combination of type version, type name, and content identifier should be unique in the list.
+The combination of type version from/to, type name, and content identifier should be unique in the list.
 However, not every type needs to provide additional type information.

 The following kinds of content are supported: